maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

     https://maedevu.maemo.org/media/fosdem-2019-maemo-leste.pdf

-After the talk, we chatted for over an hour in the hall next to the Lightning Talks room, several postmarketOS developers showed up, as did old Nokia employees who actually worked on Maemo Fremantle!
+After the talk, we chatted for over an hour in the hall next to the Lightning Talks room.
+Several postmarketOS developers showed up, as did old Nokia employees who actually worked on Maemo Fremantle!
 The people from Necunos also showed up and demonstrated their prototype NC_1 board.